- something that obscures vision: something that prevents clear vision or understanding

 - eye covers for horse: a pair of flaps attached to a horse’s bridle, one beside each eye, to keep the horse looking straight ahead.Microsoft® Encarta® Reference Library 2003. © 1993-2002 Microsoft Corporation.
 All rights reserved.

-But as creative people, there are times where Blinders are a necessary tool that we should employ within our journeys.
+But as creative people, there are times where blinders are a necessary tool that we should employ within our journeys, and actually, blinders become a great blessing when we employ them in our faith journeys as well.

 “True creativity is not about competition it is about the newness of authenticity.
 Authentic creativity speaks not only for the artist, but to the artist as well as the audience, and comes from a place within.”